 Motivational interviewing will be used as a collaborative, goal-orientated approach to communicating with people with alcohol misuse problems.
 This approach can often be used to strengthen the person’s motivation toward establishing their own commitment toward setting future goals and the support and or/treatments available to achieve those goals.

 Once commitment to change is established and an action plan is developed active treatment will be delivered by the right service at the right time.
 Treatment could include working toward controlled use of the substance, incorporating techniques to minimise harm of continued use or abstinence.
-If a substance misuse issue is not complex it could be that an allocated worker from the CAG can support the person toward this treatment goal.
+If a substance misuse issue is not complex it could be that an allocated worker from the Directorate can support the person toward this treatment goal.

 However, if the complexity of the person’s use and its impact on their physical and mental wellbeing is significant, treatment will be agreed and planned for with the most appropriate specialist addictions service.
-The CAG will work in partnerships with specialist services for people who remain open to their allocated team.
+The Directorate will work in partnerships with specialist services for people who remain open to their allocated team.

 On completing the agreed treatment or intervention, decision making about who will support the person in maintaining the changes they have made with their use will be made.
-For less complex substance misuse problems the support to prevent relapse, continue to minimise harm or maintain controlled use could be provided by the CAG’s allocated worker.
+For less complex substance misuse problems the support to prevent relapse, continue to minimise harm or maintain controlled use could be provided by the Directorate’s allocated worker.

 For persons who have experienced more complex issues their support could be provided by a specialist addictions service, a voluntary sector treatment agency or a self-help organisation.
 The support could include structured relapse prevention, psychological therapies to treat the person mental health problems or on-going peer support.

 Local drug and alcohol services